 - number of dwelling units allowed

 - number of bedrooms allowed

 After assembling a holistic view of current zoning regulations, the project will attempt to trace changes in zoning regulations through time, working backward to the introduction of zoning bylaws to the region in the 1920s.
 We’ll also be attempting to integrate zoning data with land use data.
 We are committed to an open-access model of making this data available to users wherever possible.
 Check back in for more details soon!

 The project is co-led by UBC Sociology’s Nathanael Lauster and MountainMath’s Jens von Bergmann.
 See the Full Team here.
-We are grateful to the Canada Mortgage and Housing Corporation (CMHC) for providing funding for this project.
+We are grateful to the Canada Mortgage and Housing Corporation (CMHC) for providing funding and support for this project.